 The hip is "ball-and-socket" joint.
 The socket is formed by the acetabulum, which is part of the large pelvis bone.
 The ball is the femoral head, which is the upper end of the thighbone.
 The bone surfaces of the ball and socket are covered with articular cartilage, a smooth, slippery substance that protects and cushions the bones and enables them to move easily.
 The joint is covered by a thin lining called the synovium which produces a small amount of fluid that lubricates the cartilage and aids in movement.

 In osteoarthritis, the cartilage in the hip joint gradually wears away over time.
 As the cartilage wears away, it becomes frayed and rough, and the protective joint space between the bones decreases.
-This can result in bone rubbing on bone.
-To make up for the lost cartilage, the damaged bones may start to grow outward and form bone spurs (osteophytes).
+Without the smooth cartilage, bones during the hip movement may rub on one another and overtime bone spurs are formed.

 What is Hip Osteoarthritis?